csswizardry/csswizardry.github.com/about.md

 workshops and any exciting projects working with nice people **starting October, 2013**.
 If you think you have something we can work together on then please do [get in touch](mailto:harry@csswizardry.com).

-Please note, I **do not** offer sponsored, affiliated or review-like content on CSS Wizardry.